DLV111/TheAnimalFarmAutomation/README.md

 ## Running the piggybank automation

 After you have done your configuration, you can now run the automation.
 If running from docker review the file ``docker-compose.piggybank.yml`` my recommendation is to copy this file outside of the git repo, and update the volumes to point to the required files.
 If you wish to build the docker files locally then uncomment the relevant section.

+The /etc/localtime bit ensure all the dates/times presented to you are in your timezone as the container by default will run in UTC.
+If you see dates/times that look weird check the timezones and see if they make more sense by converting that date/time from UTC -> your local time.

 When you are ready, run this.
 If you omit the ``-d``, you will see all your output on the screen.
+The -d stands for daemon mode, eg run in the background.

 ``` bash
 $ docker-compose -f docker-compose.piggybank.yml up -d